pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ## Introduction

 Chapter 52 provides a comprehensive troubleshooting guide for the most common problems facing the Legacy Codex.
 This chapter categorizes problems by type, provides diagnostic frameworks, and offers proven solutions for each category.
-Every problem is an opportunity to strengthen the empireâ€”if addressed systematically and learned from completely.
+Every problem is an opportunity to strengthen the empire—if addressed systematically and learned from completely.

 ### The Problem-Solving Framework